isaacsalt01/llm-spotify-playlist-generator/README.md

 3. Enter a playlist description (e.g., "energetic pop songs for a road trip")
 4. Click "Generate Playlist"
 5. Review the suggested tracks and playlist description
-6. Optionally save the playlist to your Spotify account
+6. Click "Open in spotify" to see your playlist in your Spotify account

 ### API Usage